kupl/starlab-benchmarks/Solidity/README.md

 Solidity
 ========

-This directory is for the benchmarksk written in solidity.
+This is for the benchmarksk written in solidity.
 (Ethereum Smart Contract)
 The name of each directory denotes the CVE ID number for each vulnerable sol file.

 ### Vulnerability